Dear readers of ADxS.org, please forgive the disruption.

 Header Image

-6. Resilience, heightened sensitivity, genetic disposition and maternal care.
+6. Resilience, increased sensitivity, genetic disposition and maternal care

-6. Resilience, heightened sensitivity, genetic disposition and maternal care.
+6. Resilience, increased sensitivity, genetic disposition and maternal care

 Not everyone is susceptible to ADHD.

-ADHD can develop as a result of cortisolergic stress if the stress state is not terminated in time.
-The likelihood of this is increased in highly sensitive people1 as well as in those with a genetic disposition due to hereditary / familial predisposition.
+ADHD can develop as a result of cortisolergic stress if the stress state is not ended in time.
+The probability of this happening is just as high in people with increased sensitivity1 as in those with a genetic disposition due to hereditary / family predisposition.

 The neurological pathway is similar to that of post-traumatic stress disorder.
-In post-traumatic stress disorder, “highly stressful events alter sub-cortical centers of stress regulation and thus impair the regulation of subsequent stressors.”2
+In post-traumatic stress disorder, “severely stressful events alter subcortical centers of stress regulation and thus also impair the regulation of subsequent stressors”.2

 6.1.
 High parental care causes resilience

-Particularly caring maternal behavior, including intense licking and intensive care of the offspring, leads to a “neophilic” animal in rats that explores novel environments and reacts less emotionally, as well as a lower cortisol stress response in the HPA axis in novel situations.
+A particularly caring maternal behavior including intense licking and intensive care of the offspring leads to a “neophilic” animal in rats, which explores new environments and reacts less emotionally, as well as to a lower cortisol stress response in the HPA axis in novel situations.

-In contrast, poor maternal care leads to a “neophobic” phenotype with increased emotional and HPA reactivity and less exploration of a novel situation.3
+Poor maternal care, on the other hand, leads to a “neophobic” phenotype with increased emotional and HPA reactivity and less exploration of a novel situation.3

-In addition, neophilic animals live an average of 200 days longer and appear to be less susceptible to cancer.4
+In addition, neophilic animals lived on average 200 days longer and appear to be less susceptible to cancer.4

 6.2.
-High oxytocin receptor density in the nucleus accumbens makes reslient to parental neglect
+High oxytocin receptor density in the nucleus accumbens makes us resilient to parental neglect

-High oxytocin receptor density in the nucleus accumbens caused increased resistance of newborns to neglect due to social isolation (a specific form of early childhood stress):5
+A high oxytocin receptor density in the nucleus accumbens resulted in an increased resistance of newborns to neglect through social isolation (a specific form of early childhood stress):5

 • Animals with low oxytocin receptor density in the nucleus accumbens